hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/242__Praveen_R._Bhat.md

 ...

-​>
+>
 > Indeed.
 I am saying it is only an appearance.
 It also logically follows that creation did not precede.
 I also agree that creation is not really there.
 >
-​PRB>>>​ Thats exactly where you would have landed into DSV as a final step. appearance = dRshya. no creation = appearance is creation.
+PRB>>> Thats exactly where you would have landed into DSV as a final step. appearance = dRshya. no creation = appearance is creation.

 > Thus I think what you are calling DSV is merely apavAda.
-​PRB>>>​ No, as explained above, example used for apavAda is the clincher of vAda.
+PRB>>> No, as explained above, example used for apavAda is the clincher of vAda.
 Rest of your mail is based on this misunderstanding from your side or miscommunication from my side, which I have hopefully clarified above.
 So I will respond very selectively in further lines.